sindresorhus/got/documentation/8-errors.md

 > [!NOTE]
 > - The error codes may differ when the root error has a `code` property set.
-> - Root error will be propagated as is via [`cause`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/cause) property.
+> - The root error will be propagated as is via the [`cause`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/cause) property.

 ### `RequestError`